 Adelaide Hills, Australia.
 Trying to get to know Aussie red.

 In the bigger end of the Pinot spectrum, I really like this.
 Dark fruited, 25% whole bunch, french oak with a lovely dusky crimson/ruby colour.
-Great fruit density and concentration, spiced, lovely acidity and tannins with a long savoury finish. — a year ago
+Great fruit density and concentration, spiced, lovely acidity and tannins with a long savoury finish. — 3 years ago

 A core of dense deep dark fruits, quintessential McLaren Val chocolate, coffee, subtle herbs and spice.
 Ripe and sweet, with tannin of amazing length and silky yet muscular grip.
 Sweet as in the very-best-of, not overdone, everything is beautifully balanced and turns to a mild savoury finish. — 2 years ago

 Grabbed this after a tour of Shaw+Smith plus tasting.
 Drank over a couple of hours, following a 2 hour decant.
 Loved it, Quintessential cool-climate shiraz, medium bodied fresh, dark fruits, coffee, bitter chocolate, earthy, peppery, whole bunch, savoury with super fine tannin bringing a gentle grip to a long finish.
 Balanced and complex - we kept coming back on each taste for something different until .. it was gone — 2 years ago